Customer Success Story:

 Pamela Venu from Coversure discusses the newly released insurance products specifically designed for the Parent Boost Visa.

-The Parent Boost Visa requires specific insurance that standard New Zealand medical policies cannot provide.
-Parents on visas under two years don't qualify for public healthcare, creating a critical need for acute emergency care coverage.
-Following the visa's announcement, insurers developed products meeting Immigration New Zealand's four key requirements: emergency medical care (like burst appendixes requiring immediate surgery), cancer treatment coverage (which can cost $85,000 per round), repatriation benefits if the parent passes away, and medical evacuation back to their home country if required.
+The Parent Boost Visa requires specific insurance requirements that standard New Zealand private medical policies don’t provide. .
+People who are on visas that don’t work in New Zealand (such as the Parent Boost Visa) don't qualify for public healthcare, creating a critical need for acute emergency care coverage.
+Following the visa's announcement, insurers developed specific products meeting Immigration New Zealand's four key requirements: emergency medical care (for example a burst appendix that requires immediate surgery), cancer treatment coverage (which an example that we talked about cost $85,000 per round), repatriation benefits if the parent passes away or if they are longer meet the acceptable standard of health

 Costs and Preexisting Conditions